 It has been repeatedly observed that Superman is Clark Kent’s secret identity, meaning that Clark is the real person and that Supes is just his public persona but that with Batman the opposite is true Bruce Wayne is the public face and Batman is the real person.
 This wasn’t quite the case with BAS.
 Usually, Bruce Wayne is portrayed as a dim playboy.
 He is known as a wastrel who is never up before noon.
 He is disconnected from the running of his company.
 He was the kind of guy who “just could NOT be Batman.”
 In those versions, Wayne is just an act.
 Bruce was approached very differently in BAS.
 He wasn’t just a rich playboy.
 He was clearly intelligent, hardworking, and very active in the management of Wayne Enterprises.
 I don’t recall it being made explicitly clear (again, kid’s show) but it appeared that Lucius Fox was the CEO and that Bruce Wayne was the chairman of the board.

 I think the biggest difference between Burton’s films and Dini’s series was Batman himself.
 Burton’s Batman is a broken creature, he stalks the night because he is driven by a thirst for vengeance that will never be quenched.
-Dini’s Batman on the other hand was damaged but not hopelessly so.
-He wasn’t hunting criminals in the night because he needed to hurt and punish them, ultimately, he was pursuing this mission to make his city to be a better place.
+Dini’s Batman on the other hand wasn’t hunting criminals in the night because he needed to hurt and punish them, ultimately, he was pursuing this mission to make his city to be a better place.
 Burton’s Batman was less than we are but Dini’s Batman was being more.

 This series was clearly a high priority for Warner Brothers because they were willing to spend decent money on it.
 Every episode had its own original score which was unheard of for a TV cartoon in those days.
 The voice actors were top of the heap as well.
 Kevin Conroy was a Julliard graduate who did mostly theater and a little TV work to supplement his bottom line.
 His agent talked him into auditioning for Batman because they were looking for non-traditional voice-over actors.
 Batman was his first time doing voice work.
 What really sold Conroy to Dini and Timm was that he understood and delivered the different voices needed for Bruce Wayne and Batman, getting them both right, was where they had been running into trouble.

 What sets Batman apart from the rest of the heroes is his deep bench of villains.
 It’s not just that there is a bunch of them.
 Batman has the fundamental limiter of having no superpowers.
 Consequently, his enemies can’t have much in the way of superpowers either or he will just have to call Superman whenever somebody rough shows up.
-So, if your superhero’s antagonist can’t be defined by his powers then he has to be defined by whatever has left warped in mind and body.
-That makes for a very rich writer’s garden.
-Batman’s villains have the most intriguing and deeply layered characters in all comics.
+So, if your superhero’s antagonist can’t be defined by his powers then he has to be defined by whatever has left him warped in mind and body.
+That makes for a very lush and verdant writer’s garden.
+Batman’s villains are the most intriguing and deeply layered characters in all comics.

 And Dini dove deep into them.
 Now I will be the first to admit that Condiment King wasn’t all that great but Clock King proved to be surprisingly formidable, he was an enemy that was entirely dependent on his wits making him an excellent foil.
 Mister Freeze had been second-tier because there has always been a ton of villains with instant freeze powers, but Dini gave him a heartrending backstory of trying to save his wife from a terminal illness, that always was his primary goal but lab equipment ain’t cheap which brought him into conflict with Batman.

 Joker presented a unique problem for Dini.
-Unlike the rest of Batman’s enemies, Joker could not be humanized or if you tried he’d stop being Joker.
-So he came up with the solution of putting a human face on the suffering he causes to someone who loves him.
+Unlike the rest of Batman’s enemies Joker could not be humanized, if you tried, he’d stop being Joker.
+So Dini came up with the solution of putting a human face on the suffering he causes to someone who loves him.
 Harley Quinn was based on a battered wife that Dini knew personally.
 Quinn had all the hallmarks, she was always making excuses for him, always trying to see the better man beneath the surface, who really isn’t there in the case of Joker.
 She was the most layered character to come out of Batman the Animated Series.
 She made the jump to the comics and she was absolutely ruined there.
 What made Quinn compelling was that you kept hoping she would find a better life for herself.
-But then she did and became instantly generic.
-The friendship she had with Poison Ivy was turned into a sexual relationship because as everyone knows, women can’t just be best friends.
-They have to have sex, it’s a law of the universe required.
+But then she did and instantly became ‘generic crazy girl heroine’.
+The friendship she had with Poison Ivy was turned into a sexual relationship because as everyone knows women can’t just be best friends.
+They have to have sex, it’s a law of the universe.
+Particularly if they are cartoons.

 It also performed the vital task of overshadowing Tim Burton’s films.
 Batman the Animated Series became an entire generation’s Batman, the version that everyone agreed on was the right one.
 It set a standard of audience expectations that is still very much in place today.
 Every new Batman that comes along will be weighed against Paul Dini’s version for the foreseeable future.